 Best Drum Kits for Intermediate Drummers

 Drums for the intermediate drummer are expectedly more expensive than starter kits.
 You can expect to pay more than a thousand bucks if you’re looking into this type of drum kit.

-Here are the best drum kits for intermediate drummers:
+The best drum kits for intermediate drummers:

 Pearl is a reputable maker of drum sets, and this five-piece drum set of the company shows why.
 It can produce incredibly full, organic, and rich sounds.
 And it’s not limited to a particular genre, as this bad boy is versatile enough for rock, pop, jazz, and even metal.

-It has birch shells that play a significant role in improving the audio quality, particularly in the low end.
+It has birch shells that play a significant role in improving the audio quality, particularly at the low end.
 Drummers will love that they won’t miss bass with this set.

 The price high may initially scare you at first, but it’s fairly reasonable for the type of sound that this drum kit produces.
 And remember, we’re talking here of Pearl which is not a pushover of a brand by any means.

 First, let’s go into the specifics.
-This drum kit has a 22 inch by an 18-inch bass drum with a tom mount.
-It has a 5.5 inch by 14-inch snare drum, and a couple of floor toms one measuring 14 inches by 16 inches and another, 12 by 14 inches.
+This drum kit has a 22 inch by 18-inch bass drum with a tom mount.
+It has a 5.5 inch by the 14-inch snare drum, and a couple of floor toms one measuring 14 inches by 16 inches and another, 12 by 14 inches.

 The drums are well-built, made of maple.
 The shells are almost a quarter of an inch thick, with crafted piles of layered maple wood.
 The rich and full sound that the kit makes can work well with any genre—blues, hard rock, and metal, to name a few.